 Land Registry has the most comprehensive data regarding housing stock, and it provides a handy regional breakdown of house prices across the UK.

-This data takes slightly longer to compile so isn't quite as up-to-date as the other property indices – its latest prices cover up to December 2024 – but it nonetheless provides an interesting insight into how areas are faring relative to each other.
+This data takes slightly longer to compile, so it isn't quite as up-to-date as the other property indices – its latest prices cover up to September 2025 – but it nonetheless provides an interesting insight into how areas are faring relative to each other.

-In the 12 months up to that point, prices increased in every region except for London, where prices remained unchanged.
+In the 12 months up to that point, prices increased in every region except London.

 See the table below for a full breakdown of prices by region.